OG-Pugsly/GameEngineCreation/README.md

 ## Introduction

+Greetings and welcome to my Game Engine Creation semester 1 repository.
+Here are descriptions of each of the programs involved in the semester's work.

 ## Program 1 - "Hello World"

+This was an introductory program to get us use to c++ coding conventions.
+"Hello World" programs are typically used for this purpose.
+Program outputs "Hello world" as a string into the console.
+This string is not saved nor input by user.
+Use of "cout" to print text to console.

 ## Program 2 - "Data Type Size"

+A program to show the memory sizes of various data types.
+This began to introduce variables starting with the types that they can be.

 ## Program 3 - "Defining Variables"

+A program that introduced use of variables.
+Use of int, float and char initialisation, setting and getting. "cout" used to display value held in variable.

 ## Program 4 - "Defining User-Defined Variables"

+A program that expanded on variable manipulation.
+Here use of typedef to create a custom int variable and also use of an enum structure. "cout" used to display variable values.

 ## Program 5 - "Increment/Decrement Operator"

+A program showing use case of increment and decrement operators.  "int" variable is intialised and given a value.
+This value is then incremented and decremented over the course of the program with "cout" statements to show to the user the current value.

 ## Program 6 - "Area of a Rectangle"